NS011618/ASHISHFINALPROJECT/README.md

 ## Features

-- Live result preview
 - Fully Responsive platform
--reset password feature for both admin and voter
+- reset password feature for both admin and voter
 - Uses CSRF tokens to prevent attacks
+- Admin will be able to signup
+- Admin can create the elections
+- Admin can create a ballot of questions in an election
+- Admin can registervoters
+- Admin can launch election
-- Result automatically visible to voters when election ended
+- Elections administrator can set custom path to election

 ## Tech Stack